Mud City Press

 Securing Global Food Resources

-All the forces that come to bear in the challenge of guiding humankind into a new age of either global prosperity or austerity are made manifest in meeting life's most basic of needs–food.
-In this regard, two unassailable trends, enmeshed within the complex grid of all other factors, stand out in Malthusian clarity.
+All the forces that come to bear in the challenge of guiding humankind into a new age of either global prosperity or harsh austerity are made manifest in meeting life's most basic of needs–food.
+Enmeshed within the food production matrix, two unassailable trends stand out in Malthusian clarity.
 The amount of arable land on the planet is steadily decreasing at approximately one percent a year, while the populace is steadily increasing at a rate of 1.14 percent or 75 million people per year.
-There is good reason to believe that by the later half of this century, when the global population is expected to peak between nine and eleven billion, our children and their children must anticipate, if we have not properly prepared for, some kind of general food crisis.
+There is good reason to believe that by the latter half of this century, when the global population is expected to peak between nine and eleven billion, our children and their children must anticipate, if we have not properly prepared for, some kind of general food crisis.
 In spite of this inevitability, our growth-based economy hungers on, cutting into arable land with highways and shopping malls, recklessly wasting topsoil with industrial agriculture, and draining the aquifers as if there were no tomorrow.
 If common sense cannot triumph over profit motive, maybe there won't be a tomorrow–or at least not the one we would want.

 Sharing the Wealth